harshit-saraswat/MyProjectsPortfolio/Readme.md

 ***Technology Stack:*** HTML5/CSS3/Bootstrap4,JavaScript-ES6, Python, Flask, MySQL, TensorFlow, OpenCV, Other Python Libraries

 ***Description:***
 FaceRec is a web based analytics dashboard project which provides insights about usage of our custom built Face AI Package and APIs.
 The project is built to easily manage and gain insights about our tool by understanding client usage behaviors and derived analytics.
-The insights drawn are on the basis of location, time, module of usage, etc.
+The insights drawn are on the basis of location, time, module of usage, etc. The AI Module provides features for Face Detection, Recognition, Face Login, Face Verification, Human Face Checks for optimal images, Facial Landmarks detection, etc.

 **Project Link:**  *****NDA***